ubc-systopia/netshaper/src/example/README.md

      There are two data queues per client (one for data moving in each direction).

-### Unshaped Receiver
+### Unshaped Server

-This component is based on the module `TCP Receiver` and acts as a TCP Server.
+This component is based on the module `TCP Server` and acts as a TCP Server.
 It does the following tasks:

 - Listen for incoming TCP connections on a given port
 - Assign a new data queue pair to each new client that joins
-- Signal the `ShapedSender` whenever a new client joins, with the information on the assigned queue.
+- Signal the `ShapedClient` whenever a new client joins, with the information on the assigned queue.
 - Whenever a connected client sends data, push it to the shared data queue in the outwards (toShaped) direction
 - Keep checking the inward (fromShaped) queues and if there's any data on it, send it to the respective client
-- Whenever a client disconnects, inform the `ShapedSender` to send a FIN onwards
+- Whenever a client disconnects, inform the `ShapedClient` to send a FIN onwards
 - If both end-hosts have sent a FIN, cleanup the assigned queues to be re-used later.

-### Shaped Sender
+### Shaped Client

-This component is based on the module `QUIC Sender` and acts as a QUIC Client.
+This component is based on the module `QUIC Client` and acts as a QUIC Client.
 It does the following tasks:

 - Connect to the other middlebox, establish a control, a dummy and multiple data streams (QUIC Streams)
-- Whenever `UnshapedReceiver` informs about a new client joining, send a SYN on the control stream
+- Whenever `UnshapedServer` informs about a new client joining, send a SYN on the control stream
 - Periodically check the queue (toShaped) and make a DP decision, add that to `credit`
 - Periodically send data/dummy based on the DP `credit` available
 - If the other middlebox sends some data (e.g. response from the other host), push it to the relevant queue (fromShaped)
-- If `UnshapedReceiver` informs about a client termination, send a FIN on the control stream
+- If `UnshapedServer` informs about a client termination, send a FIN on the control stream
-- If a FIN is received on the control stream, inform `UnshapedReceiver` about it
+- If a FIN is received on the control stream, inform `UnshapedServer` about it

-### Shaped Receiver
+### Shaped Server

-This component is based on the module `QUIC Receiver` and acts as a QUIC Server.
+This component is based on the module `QUIC Server` and acts as a QUIC Server.
 It does the following tasks:

 - Listen for other middlebox connecting to it